TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionInstallation/Index.rst

 ===================

-Now we will add a TypoScript template to the site and include the TypoScript configuration we have created during the development of our site package.
+Now we will add a TypoScript template to the site and include the TypoScript configuration we have created during the development of our sitepackage.
 Do not be confused about the terminology "template".
 In this context, we are referring to TypoScript templates, not HTML/CSS/JS templates.